 What is the Raptor system?

-Raptor is a visitor management system that enhances school security by reading visitor drivers’ licenses (or other approved state-issued ID), comparing information to a sex offender database by alerting school administrators.
-Once cleared through the system, a visitor badge is produced that includes a photo.
+Raptor is a visitor management system that enhances school security by reading visitor drivers’ licenses (or other approved state-issued ID), and comparing information to a sex offender database by alerting school administrators.
+Once cleared through the system, a visitor badge includes a photo.

 How does Raptor work?